vaulot/vaulot.academic.site/content/project/metapr2.md

 * Ocean Sampling Day - 2014 - V4 LW
 * Ocean Sampling Day - 2015 - V4
 * Oslo fjord - 2009-2011
-* Tara Oceans - 2009-2012
+* Tara Oceans - V4 and V9 - 2009-2012
+* Tara Arctic - V4
 * White Sea - 2013-2015

-Other non-public data sets include:

-* Cruises
-  * Arctic - Green Edge project 2015-2016 in Baffin Bay (Ice Camp and Amundsen Cruise)
-  * North West Pacific (data from Korea)
-  * Brazil coastal lagoons
-* Time series
-  * Roscoff (2009-2016)
-  * Penzé estuary (2004-2012)
+The database contains also other non-public data sets from our own work, in particular in the Arctic (Green Edge, MicroPolar).

 If you are interested please [contact me](mailto:vaulot@gmail.com).